 This 1.5 hectare site is situated in the Hoover Strategic Regeneration Area (HSRA) and is allocated for B1(b), B1(c), B2 and B8 uses.
-The site is currently owned by the Hoover Candy Group.
+The Hoover Candy Group currently owns the site.
 The site lies immediately to the North of existing industrial units at Triangle Business Park.